 Substance Use Disorder (SUD) can happen at any age and affect people of all backgrounds.
 However, it usually begins when a person is an adolescent or a young adult.
 Research now shows that the brain is not fully developed until a person is around 25 years of age.
 Most persons diagnosed with SUD report starting their use in adolescence.
 In fact, the average age of first use of a substance in the United States is 13- years old.
 Drug and alcohol use, trauma, disordered eating, excessive screen time, and behavioral issues (especially when combined with changing hormones) can be particularly damaging to an undeveloped brain.

 Adolescents and young adults suffering with SUD have unique needs regarding treatment.
 It can be tempting for parents to approach their young loved one about their use of chemicals, but this often leads to denial, conflict, and strained relationships.
 Instead, it is safer and more appropriate to contact a licensed professional for help.
-Treatment placement, intervention and recovery services can manage the situation safely and effectively so that your loved one receives the treatment they need, tailored to suit their unique requirements.
+Treatment placement, Trauma-Informed Responsive Intervention™ and recovery services can manage the situation safely and effectively so that your loved one receives the treatment they need, tailored to suit their unique requirements.

 When we assess and place teens or young adults, we carry out a very thorough screening process.
 This is in order to get to know you as a unique individual.
 We carry out a comprehensive case history, check if there are any psychological or physical health testing that needs to be done, and look at the entire family constellation.
 In doing this, we build a very detailed picture of each client’s life, which enables us to deliver personalized treatment packages.